youngrichu/quicksnip/snippets/javascript/string-manipulation/remove-vowels-from-a-string.md

 ---
-Title: Remove Vowels from a String
+title: Remove Vowels from a String
-Description: Removes all vowels from a given string.
+description: Removes all vowels from a given string.
-Author: axorax
+author: axorax
-Tags: string,remove,vowels
+tags: string,remove,vowels
 ---

 ```js